-

 The use of physical force or a mechanical device to significantly restrict the free movement of all or a portion of a child’s body.
 A school employee, volunteer, or independent contractor may use restraint only in an emergency and with limitations.

-Results Driven Accountability (RDA) is an automated data system that reports annually on the performance of local education agencies (LEAs) in selected program areas (bilingual education/English as a second language, career and technical education, certain federal Title programs, and special education).
+Results Driven Accountability (RDA) is an automated data system that reports annually on the performance of local education agencies (LEAs) in these selected program areas: bilingual education/English as a second language, career and technical education, certain federal Title programs, and special education.

 The minimum time that must pass after the creation, recording, or receipt of a record, or the fulfillment of certain actions associated with a record before it is eligible for destruction.